mwolfhoffman/react-basic-authorization/README.md

 # Basic React Authorization

-Sample to set up public and private routes with react router.
+Example react project that demonstrates how to handle private and public routes and layouts using react-router.

 ### To run
 1. `pnpm dev`